 It’s late summer, and for every retailer—and most parents—that means back-to-school is in full motion.
 Some will see their child take their first bus ride to kindergarten, while others have probably already helped their older teenagers shop, pack, and travel for their first year away from home at college.
 Either way, these activities involve a tremendous amount of planning and preparation.
 For older kids going away to college, this typically involves a well-organized means of how to get to their ultimate destination, as well as maps of their dorm, campus layout, and class schedule.

-A lot of Parker Avery’s work starts with or is initiated by the definition of a roadmap.
-It may be an early deliverable in a larger transformation project or the outcome of a rapid diagnostic phase; a roadmap often involves a combination of business process design work, organizational/role definition activities, IT development, and/or selection of new technology.
+A lot of Parker Avery’s work for our clients starts with or is initiated by the definition of a roadmap.
+It may be an early deliverable in a larger business transformation project or the outcome of a rapid diagnostic phase.
+A roadmap often involves a combination of business process design work, organizational/role definition activities, IT development, and/or selection of new technology.
 The roadmap essentially outlines the initiatives, dependencies, sequencing, investment, resources, etc. required to ultimately deliver meaningful value in achieving a company’s strategic business objectives.